Skip to content

 2. You ask for something.
 “Create an ADR for the caching decision”, “audit our rule coverage”, “plan the auth redesign”.

-3. Skills activate.
-The agent matches your request to a skill — an intent command, a document-type skill, or a track.
-Each skill carries document-type knowledge, required sections, and relation guidance.
+3. A command activates.
+The agent matches your request to one of the seven /archcore:* skills.
+Each one carries document-type knowledge, required sections, and relation guidance.

 4. MCP tools execute.
 Every read and write goes through archcore mcp.
 Direct Write/Edit calls targeting .archcore/ are blocked by the PreToolUse hook.

-5. Hooks validate.
-After every MCP mutation, the plugin runs archcore validate.
+6. Hooks validate.
+After every MCP mutation, the plugin runs archcore doctor.
 If the updated document has dependents (via implements, extends, depends_on), a cascade check warns you that they may need review.
+A separate precision check emits soft warnings for vague language, missing sections, frontmatter gaps, and stub bodies.

 What gets loaded: